top of page

 SP: Long story!
 My husband, John, and I lived in a loft on Canal St. in NYC after he came back from Vietnam.
 One day he saw an ad in the NY Times for a brownstone on Degraw St. in Cobble Hill in Brooklyn for $19,995.
 We loved it.
 It was a beautiful building, everything untouched and original and we put down a binder on it.
 While we were working on getting our mortgage about a week later the whole deal fell through.
 But I remember so clearly John saying “what are we doing putting down roots in the concrete jungle?
 Let’s go to the country!”
 And so we did!
 We found a wonderful piece of land with a brook up the Peekamoose Mt.from West Shokan and went around hugging all the trees.

 "John’s brother, Derek, who was a master carpenter, started building us a house and while that was going on we found a creaky old place called the “Bell House” on High Point Mt.
 Rd. to stay in during the construction.
 However, when Derek completed the Peekamoose house we’d grown so used to the old Bell place that we elected to stay there for awhile (10 years!) and let friends spend weekends in the new place.
 There was one snafu: our neighbor, the civil rights attorney, Bill Kunstler, lived on the property up the hill and liked to take baths in our creek.
 “I’m off to take a bath, Sue!” he’d yell as he hiked by on his way to the creek.
-We had to warn friends who were staying there that this guy might suddenly appear in various stages of dress to take a bath in the creek.
+We had to warn friends who were staying there that this guy might suddenly appear in various stages of dress or undress to take a bath in the creek.